2026 Real Salt Lake season

-The 2026 Real Salt Lake season will be the the team's upcoming 22nd season in Major League Soccer, the top division of the American soccer pyramid.
-The team is also expected to compete in both the 2026 U.S. Open Cup and 2026 Leagues Cup, based on standings from the 2025 season and previous qualification rules for both tournaments.
-Real Salt Lake will play their home games at America First Field in the Salt Lake City suburb of Sandy, and are expected to be managed by Pablo Mastroeni in his fifth full season with the club.
+The 2026 Real Salt Lake season is the team's 22nd season in Major League Soccer, the top division of the American soccer pyramid.
+The team will also compete in the 2026 Leagues Cup, based on standings from the 2025 season.
+Real Salt Lake plays their home games at America First Field in the Salt Lake City suburb of Sandy, and are managed by Pablo Mastroeni in his fifth full season with the club.

+On November 13, 2025, Major League Soccer announced a shift to a summer-to-spring season format, beginning in 2027.
+As such, this will be the club's final full season in the current format, which has been in place since the club's first season in 2005.